ckormanyos/real-time-cpp/examples/chapter02_02/readme.md

 Use the commented out loop in the program to slow down the blinking for easier observation.
-The commented out loop is reproduced below within its contect in `main`.
+The commented out loop is reproduced below within its context in `main`.
-It is the line starting with `for(volatile std::uint8_t delay`...).
+It is the line starting with `for(volatile std::uint8_t delay...)`.

 ```cpp
 auto main() -> int